satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 example, a reviewer might come across a sentence in the discussion section of an article that contradicts two sentences in different parts of the results section.
-The interface should allow multiple reviewers to expose contradictions, unsubstantiated pretexts, and other inconsistencies across the body of an article or across reviews for the article.
+The interface should allow multiple reviewers to expose contradictions, unsubstantiated assumptions, and other inconsistencies across the body of an article or across reviews for the article.
 A mock-up of such a system is shown in Figure 3.